-I, the instructor of the course, will support your learning throughout the semester by communicating and collaborating with you on a regular basis.
-This communication may be in the form of participation in office hours, direct course instruction, response to questions, email messages, discussion board posts, announcements posted in Canvas, or providing content specific feedback on graded work.
+I will support your learning throughout the semester by communicating and collaborating with you on a regular basis.
+This communication may be in the form of participation in office hours, direct course instruction, response to questions, email messages, text messages through Navigate, discussion board posts, announcements posted in Canvas, or providing content specific feedback on graded work.